cbail/textnets/README.md

 ## Analyzing Text Networks

-In order to group documents according to their similarity-- or in order to identify latent themese across texts-- users may wish to cluster documents or words within text networks.
+In order to group documents according to their similarity-- or in order to identify latent themes across texts-- users may wish to cluster documents or words within text networks.
 The `text_communities` function applies the Louvain community detection algorithm to do this, which automatically determines the number of clusters within a given network.
 The function outputs a dataframe with the cluster or "modularity" class to which each document or word has been assigned.

 ```r
 sotu_communities <- text_communities(sotu_text_network)